codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the beaver say to the tree?
-It's been nice gnawing you.
+To be Frank, I'd have to change my name.

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+What was the first commerically available computer processor?
- 1. Radia Perlman
+ 1. AMD AM386
- 2. Michael Roberts
+ 2. TMS 1000
- 3. Vint Cerf
+ 3. Intel 486SX
- 4. Paul Vixie
+ 4. Intel 4004

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Intel 4004
 </details>

 ## Home Server Up-Time

-Its been **2 days** since this server shutdown
+Its been **3 days** since this server shutdown